Cirque of the Towers Wind River Range

 After a few days in Pinedale, I returned to the Big Sandy Trailhead.
 This trailhead was also the start of the first trip and is the jumping-off point for many other destinations.
 One look at the parking area might shock a first-time visitor.
 The lot is big, always full, and often overflows nearly a mile back down the road.
 But again this trailhead is the starting point for many different destinations, so not everyone parked there is going to the same place.

-The approximately 5.5 mile hike to Big Sandy Lake is pleasant with minimal elevation gain.
-And it’s entirely possible to continue from Big Sandy Lake all the way into the Cirque in one day.
+The approximately 5.5-mile hike to Big Sandy Lake is pleasant with minimal elevation gain.
+And it’s entirely possible to continue from Big Sandy Lake into the Cirque in one day.
 However, Big Sandy is a nice place to spend the first night if you got a late start.
 Or if like me you enjoy hiking at a leisurely pass and would like to photograph evening light at the lake.
 There are plenty of campsites along the west and north sides of the lake.
 But if you arrive late in the day you may be out of luck finding one.

 Big Sandy Lake Wind River Range #78299 Purchase